gamebacon/TouchTyping/README.md

 # TouchTyping
 A touch typing program to improve your typing

-Build with maven: "mvn clean package" or execetue "java -jar target/TouchTyping.jar"
+Optionaly first build with maven: "mvn clean package" or execetue "java -jar target/TouchTyping.jar"